Customer and Product Data Act 2025

 You could also call this:

-If the authorities decide to file a charging document, they don’t need special permission from a judge or court official to do so.
-This makes the process simpler and faster.
+If someone decides to file a charging document against you, they don't need special permission from a judge or court official to do so.
+This makes it easier for them to start the process.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.